iocodz/serverless-functions-api-docs/README.md

 # serverless-functions-api-docs

-Create the documentation of your Netlify functions automatically.
+Create the documentation of your serverless functions automatically.

 ## 🚀 Getting Started